-Fontanella Family Winery is located at an elevation of about 750 feet and is more sheltered from the cooling San Pablo Bay breezes that come across the Carneros to the South.
-The elevation here ranges from about 500-1000 feet and is all rolling hills.
-These are the last hills of the Mayacamas Mountains (that form the north south spine of the west side of the Napa Valley) before they end in the relatively flatlands of Carneros.
+Fontanella Family Winery is located at an elevation of about 750 feet and is somewhat sheltered from the cooling San Pablo Bay breezes that blow across the Carneros District slightly south of the winery.
+The rolling hills that surround the winery are the southernmost extension of the Mayacamas mountains (that form the north south spine of the west side of the Napa Valley) before ending in the low lands of the Carneros District.

-Jeff made wine commercially for several years before building this winery.
+Jeff made Fontanella wines for several years prior to building this winery.
 He and his wife Karen purchased this 26 acre property in 2005.
-Building new wineries in Napa is today usually a gargantuan task that involves significant paperwork and time.
+Building new wineries in today’s contemporary Napa Valley environment is usually a gargantuan task which involves significant paperwork and often years.
 Fortunately, Karen is a real estate lawyer and her knowledge about the permit process helped expedite things to the point that this winery was completely finished in merely two years.

 As of the time of this review they focus on several different wines including Chardonnay, Cabernet Sauvignon and Zinfandel.
-We started our tasting with the 2007 Chardonnay, all this fruit is sourced from various locations in Napa.
+The 2007 Fontanella Family Winery Chardonnay was sourced from various vineyard locations in the Napa Valley.
 This wine was fermented in barrel and stirred on the lees for 8 months.
-Only a certain percentage of the wine was allowed to go through Malolactic fermentation.
+Only a certain percentage of the wine was allowed to go through malolactic fermentation.
 This wine shows a richness of fruit and some weight on the palate.
-There are nice honeysuckle, lime and nuances of caramel on the nose with an expressive palate that shows mineralities, nuances of tangerine, and caramel.
-It is well balanced with nice acidity.
+Pleasing honeysuckle, lime and nuances of caramel show on the nose with an expressive palate that offers mineralities, nuances of tangerine, and caramel.
+The wine is well balanced with noticeable mouth-watering acidity.

-The 2005 Cabernet Sauvignon was sourced from Rutherford and Mt.
+The 2005 Fontanella Family Winery Cabernet Sauvignon was sourced from Rutherford and Mt.
 Veeder.
-The wine is crimson red in color and has a bouquet that hints of sweet plum with floral nuances.
+The wine is crimson red in color and has a bouquet that offers hints of sweet plum with floral nuances.
 The palate is rounded and smooth containing lots of fruit.
 The finish is somewhat smoky and very long.
 This is a good food fine.
 Also note that every bottle is individually numbered.

-We also tried the 2007 Zinfandel (not yet released) – a day after it was bottled.
-They tend to bottle the Zinfandel early to mitigate the oak used on this wine, rather allowing the true varietal flavors to show.
-With Zinfandel, the harvest time can always be a tightrope as when to decide to pick.
-Jeff has seen this varietal go from juicy grapes to dried up raisins in merely a week.
-Not yet suffering from bottle shock we picked out notes of cranberry on the nose with nuances of dried fruit and a palate that is extremely well balanced between ripeness, acidity and flavor.
-There are smoky Asian spices towards the finish.
+We also tried the 2007 Fontanella Family Winery Zinfandel (not yet released) – a day after it was bottled.
+Jeff tends to bottle Zinfandel early to mitigate the effects of oak, rather allowing the true varietal flavors to show.
+With Zinfandel, the harvest time can always be a tightrope in deciding when to pick.
+Jeff told us he has seen this varietal progress from ripe and juicy grapes to dried up raisins in merely a week.
+Not yet suffering from bottle shock we picked out notes of cranberry on the nose with nuances of dried fruit and a palate that is extremely well balanced between ripeness, acidity and flavor. a hint of smoky Asian spices show towards the finish.

 Many of the grapes they source are from either Mt.
 Veeder or more cooler sites in the southern part of the Napa Valley.
 However they also make a complex limited production Cabernet Sauvignon from the Andy Beckstoffer managed Georges III Vineyard in Rutherford (one of Beckstoffer’s Heritage Vineyards – a select number of Napa Valley vineyards identified as top vineyard sites).

-This part of Napa is well-suited for Chardonnay, Merlot and specific clones of Cabernet Sauvignon.
+This cooler part of the Napa Valley is well-suited for Chardonnay, Merlot and specific clones of Cabernet Sauvignon.
 Approximately five acres of Cabernet Sauvignon vines are planted on site.
 Their first commercial release was in 2005.
-A visit here is for serious wine enthusiasts (by appointment only) and has a feel of “old Napa” feeling far removed from the winery crowds and traffic often found along Highway 29 between Yountville and St. Helena.
+A visit here is for serious wine enthusiasts (by appointment only) – this small family owned winery has a feel of “old Napa” feeling far removed from the winery crowds and traffic often found along Highway 29 between Yountville and St. Helena.

 Fontanella opened their tasting room (by appointment) in October 2008.
 The best way to acquire their wine is to join their mailing list.
 For more information or to schedule an appointment, visit: www.fontanellawinery.com